 Option number two is to be your own Master and Guide for the day and create your perfect day in Miami yourself.
 This might mean a lot of Uber’ing, if you don’t want to take on the local bus system!

-From there you are only a short walk away from the Art Deco Welcome Center, where you can learn a bit about Art Deco, Mediterranean, and MiMo, and gather ideas for what you would like to see.
+From there you are only a short walk away from the Art Deco Welcome Center, where you can learn a bit about the Art Deco style, Mediterranean, and MiMo, and gather ideas for what you would like to see!

 When you are feeling ready, book an Uber to take you to the Wynwood Walls Urban Graffiti Art Museum on the mainland.